Contributor Guide

 It is advisable to run your tests before submitting your patch.
 You can do this using Mozilla’s try server.
 To submit a GeckoView patch to try before submitting it for review, type:

-This will automatically select tests to run from our suite.
+This will automatically run critical tests from the GeckoView test suite.
 If your patch passes on try you can be (fairly) confident that it will land successfully after review.

 Tagging a reviewer